 If you’re looking for a memorable and luxurious experience, staying in a boutique or luxury hotel in Strasbourg is a great option.

-Additionally, many of these hotels are located in historic buildings, adding charm and character to your stay.
+Many of these hotels are also located in historic buildings, adding charm and character to your stay.

 If you would like to leave a hotel review, please do so in the comments.